Marvel Zombies 2: Plot

 Meanwhile, at the Baxter Building, Giant-Man and his team scour the building in search of the device, battling the Fantastic Four's defense systems, but to no avail, they cannot find it.
 Iron Man, having seen Forge in his original Iron Man armor earlier when he ransacked the ruins of Stark International, deduces that he must also have activated the defense systems inside the building and taken the portal.
 With this in mind, Giant-Man leads his team back to New Wakanda to retrieve the device.

 Giant-Man's team arrives outside New Wakanda, where Black Panther, Luke Cage, Wasp, Hawkeye, and Spider-Man are waiting.
 Panther offers a barter; handing over the device in exchange for sparing the people of New Wakanda.
 Hank and Tony agree, and the force field is lowered.
 However, they are soon double-crossed when Black Panther's team engages Giant-Man's in combat.
 Giant-Man's zombies gain the upper hand, with Iron Man gaining access to the human's base, preparing to feast on the remaining humans, only to be met by Colonel America, Forge in the original Iron Man armor, and the remaining Acolytes.
 Giant-Man and the remnants of his team break into the facility and attack the safe room holding the remaining civilians.
-However, as Giant-Man is about to feast on Black Panther's wife, Lisa, he is surprised to realize that he has lost his hunger.
+As Giant-Man is about to feast on Black Panther's wife Lisa, he is surprised to realize that he has lost his hunger.
 Giant-Man then convinces the zombies that their hunger is in fact gone, and while he is successful, they are interrupted by an enraged and starving Hulk.
 The Hulk kills several of the zombies (Phoenix, Firelord, Hawkeye, and Iron Man) as they attempt to stop him from eating the remaining humans.
 Reynolds, having fallen in love with Wasp and believing her to be dead, offers himself to be devoured by the Hulk to stop the Hulk's rampage, with the belief that he has nothing left to live for.
-The Hulk consumes Reynolds and then reverts to Banner, who requests to be killed by the survivors to prevent the Hulk from ever returning.
+The Hulk consumes Reynolds and then reverts to Bruce Banner, who requests to be killed by the survivors to prevent the Hulk from returning.

-3 weeks later, the zombies aid the remaining humans in the restoration and repair of New Wakanda.
+Three weeks later, the zombies aid the remaining humans in the restoration and repair of New Wakanda.
 They then hold a memorial for Iron Man, Firelord, Phoenix, and Hawkeye for their sacrifices during the Hulk's rampage.